Working as a Poll Worker

 According to the IRS: Election Workers: Election workers are common-law employees; however, under IRC 3121b)(7)(F)(iv) an exception from FICA is provided for election officials and workers who earn less than a specified amount for a calendar year ($1,400 in 2008).
 This provision applies to employing entities that do not have a Section 218 Agreement.
 If the employing entity has a Section 218 Agreement, the Agreement determines the treatment of election worker wages for social security tax.
 It may exclude election workers altogether from social security; it may specify a lower threshold at which social security tax is withheld; or it may provide no exclusion for election workers, in which case social security and Medicare taxes apply from the first dollar paid.

-How will the polls be kept safe from the COVID-19 virus during election day voting?
+How will the polls be kept safe during Election Day voting?”

-The City of Racine is training all poll workers in safe social distancing and sanitation practices to protect all voters during the general election.
-Voters will be required to wear masks and stay at least 6 feet from other voters.
-Each voting station will be sanitized after voter use and no pens will be reused.
+The City of Racine is training all poll workers in safe social distancing and sanitation practices to protect all voters during elections.
+Voters will be required to stay at least 6 feet from other voters.
+Each voting station will be sanitized after voter regularly and no pens will be reused.
 Adequate amounts of hand sanitizer will be available at each polling location.